-Our family physicians are doing incredible work to address health equity issues and serve minority patients.
-In April, we're putting their voices at the center, because it's those stories - on the front lines of primary care - that really pave the way for change.
+Your colleagues are doing incredible work to address health equity issues and serve minority patients.
+We're putting their voices at the center, because it's their work that paves the way for change.

 An important way for AAFP to honor NMHM is to recognize that we still have work to do to address racism and inequalities in patient care.
 We are focused on improving existing health care processes that negatively affect minority communities.
 Our advocacy is critical to ensure the health care system works for everyone.